Early Years Foundation Stage

 At Catherine Infant School we believe in developing the ‘whole’ child – socially, morally, emotionally and physically.

 In the Early Years, play is a strong motivating factor in learning and it is positively encouraged within the whole school environment both indoors and outdoors.
-Quality interactions are a part of our quality first teaching which allows children to develop their language, creativity and thinking skills which increases their confidence.
+Quality interactions are a part of our quality first teaching which allows children to develop their language, creativity and thinking skills, increasing their confidence.

 We offer a curriculum that is individualised for our children, that takes their interests and strengths to broaden the valuable learning experiences that we provide.
 Our safe, stimulating and inclusive environment encourages our children to explore, experiment, look, observe, touch, discuss and share their ideas freely.